arscode/DIP_VC_python_codes/README.md

 Python notebooks are provided, created under anaconda-navigator for ease of use.
 Numpy and matplotplib is preinstallaed under anaconda navigator.

-**To install opencv under conda environment : conda install opencv**
+**To install opencv under conda environment : !conda install opencv**